Naloxone Pros and Cons

 Because of their ability to suppress breathing, opioids are responsible for a large percentage of overdose deaths.
-In 2016, over 63,000 Americans died from opioid overdoses, up 21% from the year before.
-Aside from breathing difficulties, opioid overdose symptoms include unconsciousness, confusion, small pupils and blue skin.
+In 2016, Over 63,000 Americans Died from Opioid Overdose, up 21% from the year before.
+Aside from breathing difficulties, opioid overdose symptoms include unconsciousness, confusion, small pupils, and blue skin.

 Without naloxone, we would have lost many more lives.
 While naloxone does allow many more people to live, it doesn’t fix the problem.
 People who abuse opioids still need a Phoenix treatment center to get better.

 Naloxone is a life-saving medication.
-This is why the U.S. Surgeon General encourages more Americans to carry the drug with them in case of an accidental overdose.
-Let’s look closer at the many benefits to naloxone.
+This is why the U.S. Surgeon General Encourages more Americans to Carry the Drug with them in case of an accidental overdose.
+Let’s look closer at the many benefits of naloxone.

 Naloxone has been a life-changing drug for opioid overdoses for decades.
 Therefore, it’s not a new drug that we know little about.
 Patients generally respond very well to the medication and suffer no adverse side effects.

 The American Medical Association and the American Public Health Association support the take-home version of naloxone.
 It’s available for first responders, people who depend on opioids for pain relief, and friends and family who are likely to be present if an overdose occurs.